-Millionaire Grade 1 winner and world-class miler Spring At Last has every license to be a sire.
+Millionaire Grade 1 winner and world-class miler Spring At Last had every license to be a sire.
 And he is delivering big time on that promise.

-The leading money earner at stud by sire of sires Silver Deputy, Spring At Last was North America's #1 Freshman and Juvenile Sire of 2012 by Graded stakes winners, and #2 Freshman Sire overall.
-His inaugural crop is led by seven Stakes Horses, three Graded SWs, and a Champion.
+The leading money earner at stud by sire of sires Silver Deputy, Spring At Last was North America's Leading Freshman and Juvenile Sire of Graded stakes winners, and is now second overall among North America's Third Crop Sires of Graded stakes winners.
 His accomplishments include:

-- Four stakes winners, on every surface - dirt, turf and all-weather
+- Nine stakes winners, 4 Graded SWs, on dirt, turf and all-weather

 Spring At Last was a Graded stakes performer for three consecutive years, undefeated at the true sire's distance of a mile.
-Silver Deputy has already sired a Champion Sire, and his sons at stud have sired both a Breeders' Cup winner and a Classic winner within the past 15 months.
+Silver Deputy has already sired a Champion Sire, and his sons at stud have sired a Breeders' Cup winner, a Classic winner, and a Classic runner-up within the past few years.

-Spring At Last was bred to more than 300 mares his first four seasons.
-His progeny have sold to an international array of buyers, including Justin Casse, Sarazen Stable, Adena Springs, Mark Casse, Eisaman Equine, Castle Park Farm, Ben McElroy, Machmer Hall, Red Castle Farm, and Federico Barberini.
-In 2013, his first two-year-old in training sold for $100,000 at OBS, a day after two of his daughters ran 1-2 in a $100,000 stakes.
+Spring At Last bred more than 535 mares his first six seasons.
+His progeny have sold to an international array of buyers, including Off the Hook, Adena Springs, Justin Casse, Sarazen Stable, Mark Casse, Linda Rice, Susan Casner, Ciaran Dunne, Eisaman Equine, Castle Park, Summer Mayberry, Ben McElroy, Ken McPeek, Machmer Hall, and Federico Barberini.